Today’s blog post has been provided by our fabulous writer, Katlyn Spade.

 Spending time walking in nature can help ease symptoms of anxiety and depression, and combining your time spent outdoors with exercise will have even more of a positive effect.
 The presence of water has also been shown to amplify feelings of well-being.

 Spending more time in local parks, outdoor swimming pools or even swimming in the sea if you are lucky enough to have that luxury are all activities that have been scientifically proven to alleviate anxiety and depression.
 One study found that walks in the forest helped to greatly minimise feelings of anxiety.
+A further study highlighted the benefits of nature on depression.
+Stanford Researchers found that key neural activity associated with depression was lessened when study participants took a 90-minute stroll in a natural setting compared to those who walked through an urban environment.

 Inflammation in the body can cause headaches, muscle soreness, abdominal pain and fatigue.
 High levels of inflammation over prolonged periods have been linked to a range of illnesses such as cancer, cardiovascular disease, diabetes and arthritis.
 Studies have shown that going for a walk can greatly help reduce inflammation, which can help alleviate headaches, muscle soreness and combat fatigue.